 4. Diameter - greater than 5mm

 5. Elevation or Evolving lesion -The danger is that elevation can occur very rapidly in nodular melanomas.
-Any change in appearance of a mole needs to be assessed carefully.

 1. Seborrhoeic keratoses/wart - usally flat and slightly raised, appear stuck-on.
 Colour varies from yellowish-brown to dark brown.
 Some of the darkly pigmented ones may need biopsy to exclude a melanoma